Backbase/backbase.github.io/content/posts/unpublished/working-with-test-containers/post.md

 </dependency>
 ```

-Some ready-to-use test containers are available (Mysql, Kafka,…) but if you can’t find your desired module you can use any custom image that you want.
+Some ready-to-use testcontainers are available (Mysql, Kafka,…) but if you can’t find your desired module you can use any custom image that you want.

 You can find ready-to-use modules on the [Testcontainers website](https://testcontainers.com/).